Varan: Abandoned projects

 Varan is known for appearing in early drafts of several films, but subsequent rewrites replaced him with other kaiju, or, in some cases, the film's concept was dropped entirely.
 In Shinichi Sekizawa's story treatment for the twelfth Godzilla film, titled The Return of King Ghidorah, Varan was set to appear alongside Rodan as one of Godzilla's allies to help him face off against King Ghidorah, Gigan, and an all-new monster named Mogu.
 Ultimately Sekizawa reworked his original concept into what became Godzilla vs. Gigan (1972), removing Varan and Rodan in favor of Angurius battling alongside Godzilla against Gigan and Ghidorah.

-Varan was considered as the main antagonist in the final film of the Heisei series, a reboot of Toho's Godzilla franchise, spanning from 1984 to 1995.
-In the original story proposal, Varan was intended to be an evil creature and the harbinger of the Apocalypse that arose in the year 1999 to destroy the world.
+Varan was considered as the main antagonist in the final film of the Heisei Godzilla series (1984-1995).
+In the original story proposal for Godzilla 7, Varan was intended to be an evil creature and the harbinger of end times that appears in the year 1999 to destroy the world.
 Godzilla and his adopted son would have teamed up to defeat Varan, with the film ending at the start of the new millennium.
 This story concept was short-lived, with other proposals abandoning the kaiju, the final version would introduce a new kaiju as Godzilla's final antagonist in Godzilla vs. Destoroyah (1995).

 An early draft of Godzilla, Mothra and King Ghidorah: Giant Monsters All-Out Attack (2001), featured Varan as one of Japan's guardian monsters.
 In the draft, Varan was the "White Wind Monster", known originally as Baradaki, who joined forces with the ice creature Anguirus to battle Godzilla in Yokohama.
 When the fire monster Baragon is revived by a lightning bolt, he joins his comrades in the battle.
 While all three are slain by Godzilla, they do enough damage to allow the JSDF's advanced warship Gotengo to arrive and ultimately defeat him.
 The draft was penned by Shusuke Kaneko and approved by producer Shogo Tomiyama, and design for Varan commenced but was halted after the studio rejected the idea of Varan and Anguirus' inclusion, wanting more marketable monsters for the film in response to the disappointing box-office returns of Godzilla vs. Megaguirus (2000).
 Varan was replaced by the more popular Mothra and Anguirus was replaced with King Ghidorah.
 Designer and modeler Fuyuki Shinada was disappointed with the character's exclusion, compromising by sculpting Varan's facial fins onto the heads of the King Ghidorah suit.